Expatriates and the Individual Health Insurance Mandate

 Expatriates who fail both of these tests will be subject to the individual mandate unless they qualify for another exemption.
 One exemption of particular importance to expats is for short coverage gaps.
 Under this exemption, a penalty may not be imposed due to a once-per-year gap in coverage lasting less than three months.
 Thus, an expat who lacks coverage while out of the country for less than three months is not subject to the penalty.

 Expatriates may also be exempt from the penalty on other grounds—for example:

 - you cannot afford coverage

 - you have suffered a hardship that makes you unable to obtain coverage, or

-- you don’t have to file a tax return for 2014 because your income is below the tax filing threshold ($10,000 for individuals and $20,000 for a couple filing jointly).
+- you don’t have to file a tax return because your income is below the tax filing threshold.

-If you’re not exempt, you’ll need to obtain coverage or pay the penalty, which for 2014 is the greater of $95 or 1% of your adjusted gross income.
-The regular deadline for obtaining individual coverage for 2014 is March 31, 2014.
+If you’re not exempt, you’ll need to obtain coverage or pay the penalty.
+The regular deadline for obtaining individual coverage March 1.
 However, if you’re living outside the U.S., you’ll be able to apply for coverage whenever you return.